Jar3ddd/Obsidian-Vault/Research/CNN Project/Motif predictions and Expression.md

 This method of encoding ensures that each nucleotide is distinctly represented, allowing the CNN to process the input sequences effectively.
 The resulting one-hot encoding sequence for any particular DNA strand of length \(n \) is an \(n \times 4\) matrix, where \(n \) is the number of nucleotides.

 ### CNN Architecture
-As mentioned, the driving force behind the convolutional deep learning architecture is the use of convolutional layers.
-Mathematically, the convolution operation for a single filter _f_ on an input matrix **X** can be represented as:

-$$ (Y)_{ij} = (X * f)_{ij} = \sum_{m}\sum_{n} X_{i+m, j+n} \cdot f_{m, n} $$

-where ∗∗ denotes the convolution operation, and Y is the resulting feature map.

-For our convolutional network, we initially use the model designed by Pelek et al. [1]([Deep learning the cis-regulatory code for gene expression in selected model plants | Nature Communications](https://www.nature.com/articles/s41467-024-47744-0#data-availability)).
-The model utilizes three 1D convolutional blocks (two convolution layers) with:
-- Two convolutional layers:
-- Filters:
-	- **Block 1 and 3**: 64 filters
-	- **Block 2**: 128 filters
-	- **Block 3**: 64 filters

-Each block has a kernel size of 8.
-Every block includes a dropout layer to prevent overfitting, with a dropout rate of 25%.
-Additionally, each block employs a rectified linear activation function defined as:

-$$
-\text{ReLU}(x) = \max(0, x)
-$$

-To reduce the dimensions of the feature maps and improve computation time, the blocks use max-pooling layers.
-These layers work by taking the maximum value from the computed convolution (the resulting matrix).
-The max-pooling operation is represented as:

-$$
-(Y)_{ij} = \max \{X_{i+k, j+l}\}
-$$

-where k and l define the pooling window size.
-For the model described by Pelek, the pooling window size is 8.

-After the convolution and pooling layers, the feature maps are transformed into a single vector, which is passed through a final fully connected layer.
-In these layers, all nodes are connected with subsequent layers.
-These fully connected layers are responsible for combining the features extracted from the convolution and making a final prediction.

-The fully connected layers can be represented as:

-$$
-Y = W \cdot X + b
-$$

-where W is the weight matrix, X is the input vector, b is the bias vector, and Y is the output.

-Similarly to the convolution blocks, the fully connected layers employ dropout after each layer.
-This technique helps prevent overfitting by randomly deactivating nodes, such that their input becomes zero during predictions.

 ---